SeanKilleen/hotchocolate/website/src/docs/hotchocolate/v11/performance/automatic-persisted-queries.md

 }
 ```

-* Next, we want to store our dummy query on the server.
+3. Next, we want to store our dummy query on the server.
 We will send in the hash as before but now also provide the query parameter with the full GraphQL query string.

-**Request**
+`Request`:

 ```bash
 curl -g 'http://localhost:5000/graphql/?query={__typename}&extensions={"persistedQuery":{"version":1,"md5Hash":"71yeex4k3iYWQgg9TilDIg=="}}'
 ```

-**Response**
+`Response`:

 Our GraphQL server will respond with the query result and indicate that the query was stored on the server `"persisted": true`.